 A Tale of Two Carvings Part One: Svantevit

-The first of our tale of two carvings was complete in Germany.
+The first of our tale of two carvings was created in Germany.
 Si and Liz travelled to Putgarten, where Simon was commissioned to create a sculpture of Svantevit, the four headed Slavic god of war, fertility and abundance.
 This particular representation of the deity is 3 metres tall and made of oak.
 Although yellow-y now, it will weather into a beautiful silvery grey over the coming weeks, months and years.
 It has the typical four heads that, according to mythology, represent him being able to see to the four corners of the earth.
 Simon’s sculpture is also carrying two of the symbols that are an important part of Svantevit stories: his horn and sword.

 Putgarten is a wonderful centre of creativity.
 A recent count estimated there are 70 sculptures on display and/or available to buy!
 What a great place to find something for your home, or even just to browse for inspiration.

 If you would like to know more, visit their website by clicking here – and before you have to dig out that German dictionary from your schooldays, don’t forget google can do the translating for you!

 A Tale of Two carvings Part Two: APF 2018

 The second half of the week saw us return to APF 2018; the UKs largest forestry, woodland, arboricultural, fencing and biofuel exhibtion.
 This year there were over 320 exhibitors and 22000 visitors over the three days. it’s fair to say that number created a buzz far beyond the noise of the chainsaws!